-- own shares of EUR 31.9 million, - foreseeable dividends of EUR 16.3 million; that is, the amount stated in the management and supervisory boards' proposed resolution for the general meeting, - other items in accordance with the provisions of ZZavar-1.
+- own shares of EUR 48.0 million, - foreseeable dividends of EUR 19.5 million, the level of which was approved as part of the annual business plan, - other items in accordance with the provisions of ZZavar-1.

 Added to the excess of the Company's assets over its liabilities are subordinated liabilities, as these are part of the Company's basic own funds.